The fascinating book

 you feel for committing the offense.
 Look backward to express your regret.

+result of this experience.
 Then demonstrate forbearance by looking forward to describe the lessons you

 have learned and the changes you have made to ensure nothing like it will ever